CodeYourFuture/curriculum/content/guides/create-a-pull-request/index.md

 ## Creating a new pull request

 During the course, we'll use pull requests to review your work.
-You'll need to submit your work on a branch and then open a pull request to get feedback on your work.
+You'll need to push your work on a branch and then open a pull request to get feedback on your work.

 We can use the Github interface to create a new pull request.